 You would probably want to create a backup for all the critical data that your organization currently has.
 By critical data we mean data that is currently critical to the core processes of your organization.

 Once you have a backup of such data, you won’t have to worry about losing important data during an attack.
-Backing up data requires significant reserves, and you can try getting a small business loan to fund the resource.
+Backing up data requires significant reserves, and you can try getting a small business funding to fund the resource.

 Focus on the Basics